[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 Build and test

-In a software deployment process, it is important to build our artifact file and test it thoroughly with various modes.
+In a software deployment process, it is important to build the artifact and test it thoroughly across various modes.
 We will review some of the concepts we covered to demonstrate how a Jenkins pipeline operates.

 In this example, we will use Maven to build our artifact file from our source code, which is hosted in a sample GIT repository.
 We will then perform a unit test on our project to ensure the code is properly validated and compiled.